Kumkum Bhagya: Casting

 In February 2025, the show again took a 20-year generation leap, with Pranali Rathod and Akshay Bindra as new generation leads.
+However later Bindra's character was sidelined as Supporting character and Namik Paul stepped in as new male lead.

 Abrar Qazi and Rachi Sharma and other supporting casts marked their exits due to the generation leap.
-In March 2025, Rachi Sharma was again roped in to reprise her role of Purvi Malhotra as a cameo to revive dipping TRPs.
+In March 2025, Rachi Sharma was again roped in to reprise her role of Poorvi Malhotra as a cameo to revive dipping TRPs.
 She was again roped in for a second appearance in April 2025.
 Soon after it was also confirmed that Shraddha Arya and Shakti Anand would also be joining Kumkum Bhagya reprising their characters Karan and Preeta from Kundali Bhagya.
 However soon after their roles also ended and the show eventually went off air in September 2025 owing to low TRPs over a year.

 Spin-off

 Kundali Bhagya

 A spin-off series Kundali Bhagya premiered on 12 July 2017 and ran till 6 December 2024.
 The series narrated the story of Pragya's sisters, Preeta and Srishti and their attempt to find their mother Sarla and how they meet the rich and famous Luthra family.
 Later that show too took a generation leap and story shifted to Preeta's sons Rajveer and Shaurya.